1871fotc/fotc/docs/story/index.md

 ??? warning "Excel does not process dates correctly"

-    If you open the .csv file using Microsoft Excel, be aware that it tries to be helpful and automatically adjust the date formats.
-It also doesn't handle characters like "ü".
+    If you open the .csv file using Microsoft Excel, be aware that it tries to be helpful and automatically adjust the date formats - it doesn't do this well and can corrupt dates.
+It also doesn't handle characters like "ü" very well.

     We suggest you consider using another tool.